-o Scholars will be considered who are pursuing a research
+o MD or PhD Scholars will be considered who are pursuing a

-o Adult Health: obesity, menopause, aging, diabetes and
+Health: obesity, menopause, aging, diabetes and cardiovascular disease (CVD):

-demonstrate a commitment to pursuing a successful career involving research in
+commitment to pursuing a successful career involving research in women’s

 faculty who are interested in a career in women's health research will be